 Your postural habits also contribute to neck pain.
 If you’re overweight or obese and have weak abdominal muscles, you disrupt the spine’s ability to hold you upright.
 Your neck bends forward to compensate.

 Tolerating chronic neck pain isn’t necessary.
-At Metro Pain and Vein Centers, we want to help relieve your neck pain with treatments including physical therapy and regenerative therapy strategies.
+At Metro Pain Centers, we want to help relieve your neck pain with treatments including physical therapy and regenerative therapy strategies.
 Our team has specialized training in properly diagnosing your neck pain and helping you deal with symptoms so they no longer have a big impact on your life.

-Metro Pain and Vein Centers offers comprehensive, effective solutions for pain relief.
+Metro Pain Centers offers comprehensive, effective solutions for pain relief.
 We use a multidisciplinary approach to customize a treatment plan to address your neck pain and help you live your best quality of life.
 Call the office convenient to you or book an appointment using this website to relieve neck pain today.